brianglass/anastasis/files/wednesday_matins.md

 <span style="color:red">Cross-Theotokion.</span>

-<span style="color:red">Τ</span> As she who gave you birth, O Christ, watched your unjust slaughter, she cried out to you with grief, Â‘My Son, just Judge, why have you been unjustly condemned, who wish to justify those who had been formerly condemned and slipped down into corruption.
+<span style="color:red">Τ</span> As she who gave you birth, O Christ, watched your unjust slaughter, she cried out to you with grief, ‘My Son, just Judge, why have you been unjustly condemned, who wish to justify those who had been formerly condemned and slipped down into corruption.

 <span style="color:red">Another, of the Mother of God.
 Irmos.</span>